-- 9.2.1.1 No campfires shall be left unattended.
+9.2.1.1 No campfires shall be left unattended.
 All fires shall be contained.
 All fires shall be extinguished (cold) before being left unattended.
-Fire bans shall be observed when in effect. - 9.2.1.2.
-Campground quiet hours are 23:00 04:30.
+Fire bans shall be observed when in effect.

+9.2.1.2.
+Campground quiet hours are 23:00 - 04:30.
 People and/or their dogs creating excessive noise or exhibiting other behaviors that disturb other campers shall be removed from the installation.
-Generators may be used 24-hours a day. - 9.2.1.3.
-No camping will be allowed within 25 feet of a picnic pavilion, pump, latrine, or shower facility.
+Generators may be used 24 hours a day.

+9.2.1.3.
+No camping will be allowed within 25 feet of a picnic pavilion, pump, latrine, shower facility, or campground boundary.

-- 9.2.1.4.
-No camping, vehicles or trailers will be allowed within 25 feet of a body of water in any campground. - 9.2.1.5.
+9.2.1.4.
+No camping, vehicles or trailers will be allowed within 25 feet of a body of water in any campground.

+9.2.1.5.
 All trash shall be properly disposed of in the dumpsters provided at Building 600.
 The dumpsters are for trash generated at campsites.
-Dumpsters shall not be utilized for the disposal of any hazardous waste. - 9.2.1.6.
-Emptying gray water and septic tanks from campers into the porta-potties is prohibited. - 9.2.1.7.
+Dumpsters shall not be utilized for the disposal of any hazardous waste.

+9.2.1.6.
+Emptying gray water and septic tanks from campers into the porta-potties is prohibited.

+9.2.1.7.
 Vehicles may not be stored in any campground.
-A single tent, camper or trailer may be stored, but any storage of fuel or other flammable liquid is prohibited except for butane or propane in certified tanks up to a max total of 40lbs per trailer/camper.
+A single tent, camper or trailer may be stored for an additional fee per item, but any storage of fuel or other flammable liquid is prohibited except for butane or propane in certified tanks up to a max total of 40lbs per trailer/camper.
+Camping equipment shall be stored no earlier than one (1) week before the start of Muzzleloader Season and removed no later than one (1) week after the end of Spring Turkey Season, or as authorized by the Installation Commander.